-Accurately describing global renewable energy investment volumes is a complex task, given that equity and debt are provided available.
+Accurately describing global renewable energy investment volumes is a complex task, given that equity and debt are provided from a multitude of different actors, and no central recording is available.
 Although some commercial data providers. such as BloombergNEF and IJGlobal, provide deal-level information on asset finance, their coverage is not exhaustive, and investment volumes are often unavailable (see, for example, the discussion in Mazzucato and Semieniuk [2018], Larosa, Rickman and Ameli [2022] and Waidelich and Steffen [2024]).
 Statistical data from official government offices, when available, typically lags behind by several years, with availability, granularity and format varying by country.
 Hence, to develop a data set that allows us to identify global patterns, we estimate volumes based on previous analyses from international organizations (IEA and IRENA) and assumptions to address gaps.
 The data presented here spans 2021-2024, as consistent data is unavailable for earlier years.